meshanator/BasicSocial/README.md

 * Decouple entities from models
 * Add repo layer for data access
 * Add service layer for entry from web app
+* Transition calls on pages to ajax calls for silent postbacks

 Screenshots: